 - Being a certified public account;

-- Having equivalent experience that shows his/her capability to discharge the duties of company secretary.
-Relevant experience can be employment history, familiarity with the Listing Rules and other related laws, professional qualification in other jurisdictions and many more.
+- Having the equivalent experience that shows his/her capability to discharge the duties of the company secretary.
+Relevant experience can be employment history, familiarity with the Listing Rules and other related laws, professional qualification in other jurisdictions, etc.

 Any delay or non-compliance with the report of the changes can lead the company to suffer penalties as determined by the laws.
 A company secretary needs to observe diverse requirements and ensure that the company is compliant in all respects.

 To register for a company secretary in Hong Kong, there are specific documents that must be submitted:

 - If the company secretary is a natural person, he/she must include:

 - The current forename and surname, former name and aliases (if any);

 - The number of ID, or number and issuing country of the passport

 - If the company secretary is a corporate entity, it must include:

 - The address of its registered or head office